Zombie (The Cranberries song): Production and release

-Soon after "Zombie" was completed, the band brought it onto their set list, with Lawler noting that the song was played live for a whole year before being recorded, and audiences responded with enthusiasm.
-The song was recorded and mixed at The Manor Studio in Oxford and at Townhouse Studios in London in 1994 with producer Stephen Street.
+Soon after "Zombie" was completed, the Cranberries added it to their set list.
+Lawler said they performed it for a year before recording it, and audiences responded with enthusiasm.
+The song was recorded and mixed at the Manor Studio in Oxford] and at Townhouse Studios in London in 1994 with producer Stephen Street.
 They spent a long time working on getting the guitar settings right to give a suitably expansive sound, with O'Riordan noting "the sound came organically, because we were using our live instruments, we were plugging in a lot, and we started to mess around with feedback and distortion".
 Hogan contributed rhythm guitar to provide textures under O'Riordan's riffs.
-The song represented a radical departure from the sound based largely on jangly guitar and strings that the band showcased on debut album Everybody Else Is Doing It, So Why Can't We?.
-Hogan stated that "Zombie" made the band realize "that you can actually be heavy and still have melody", marking a changing point in their composition style and live performances.
+"Zombie" departed from the strings and jangle guitar of the Cranberries' debut album, Everybody Else Is Doing It, So Why Can't We?
+(1993).
+Hogan said it made them realise "that you can actually be heavy and still have melody", marking a change in their composition style and performances.